 2011 – Now

-Decide to quit it all and spin pizzas while I figure out how to “be a writer” again.
-I find Elance.
-And Heather Lloyd-Martin’s SEO Copywriting class.
-Realize I can make a living as a writer and not have to commute to work.
+Quit it all and spin pizzas while I figure out how to “be a writer” again.

 I get a short story published in Slice magazine.
 My earnings? $100.
-There has to be a better way!
+Not enough to ditch the pizzas.

 Simultaneously, I continue to craft short stories and a couple of novels, determined to pursue my ultimate career goal, to become a storytelling mullet: